 For the first 10 papers, we will reduce the APF to $1000 or waive the fee completely if no grant funding is available.

 JMIR Publications is one of the signatories of a statement that calls on researchers, journals, and funders to ensure that research findings and data relevant to this outbreak are shared rapidly and openly to inform the public health response and help save lives.

-We affirm our commitment to these principles and submissions to this theme issue will ensure that results are published in a rapid manner and that the WHO has rapid access to emerging findings that could aid the global response.
-Researchers are encouraged to use the JPHS Theme Issue to share interim and final research data relating to the outbreak, together with protocols and standards used to collect the data, as rapidly and widely as possible.
-To further the public health response to this global threat, JPHS can also use new mechanisms for the sharing of datasets in combination with publication of the methods used to produce them.
+We affirm our commitment to these principles, and submissions to this theme issue will ensure that results are published in a rapid manner and that the WHO has rapid access to emerging findings that could aid the global response.
+Researchers are encouraged to use the JPHS Theme Issue to share interim and final research data related to the outbreak, together with protocols and standards used to collect the data, as rapidly and widely as possible.
+To further the public health response to this global threat, JPHS can also use new mechanisms for sharing datasets in combination with publication of the methods used to produce them.

 All articles submitted to this theme issue will be shared and published rapidly through the following mechanisms:

 - JMIR Preprints (example) are immediately available after submission (with DOI); authors should select the preprint option on submission.
 Preprints already submitted to MedRxiv can be transmitted to JPHS via the M2J interface

 - Free fast-tracking, rapid peer-review, and publication within 1-3 weeks

 - Free “PubMed Now!” feature, ensuring that the paper is submitted to and searchable on PubMed within 24 hours after acceptance (fees are waived)